Ceelog/phpdoc-en/src/book/var.md

     -   [is\_string](/ref/var.html#is_string) — Find whether the type of
         a variable is string
     -   [isset](/ref/var.html#isset) — Determine if a variable is
-        declared and is different than NULL
+        declared and is different than null
     -   [print\_r](/ref/var.html#print_r) — Prints human-readable
         information about a variable
     -   [serialize](/ref/var.html#serialize) — Generates a storable